vinukj/LoginFinal/README.md

+Modified and added new content.
+All credit to azizoglu .
+Original work can be found here - https://github.com/azizoglu/FirebaseLoginExample

 # Flutter Firebase Login Example

 In this app, I have implemented Firebase Authantication login and sign up for both Android and iOS.